A League of Their Own: Home media

+AAGPBL reunions

 Forty-seven former AAGPBL players reunited in New York to celebrate the film and the real women who inspired it.
 Events included a trip to Cooperstown for a special program at the National Baseball Hall of Fame, reminiscent of the film's final scene depicting AAGPBL players and family meeting to honor the Women's Professional Baseball League.
 The reunion wrapped up with a game of softball held at Alliance Bank Stadium in nearby Syracuse.

 Former players also made an appearance at Bosse Field in Evansville, Indiana on June 6, 2012, where many of the film's game scenes were filmed.
 Bosse Field still retains many of the Racine Belles themes from the movie.
 The event included an outdoor screening of the film, and a display of cars featured in the film.
 In addition to Bosse Field, the production used Huntingburg, Indiana's League Stadium, another Southwestern Indiana field older than Bosse, that was renovated for it.